Ignite-Laboratories/Enigmaneering/enigma0/E0 - The Neural Impulse Engine.md

 So, let's invert the problem and _provide_ the **Kernel** (a thread of execution) with the current **Moment's** contextual information for every beat of the **Clock**.
-The **Kernel** would activate and run for a single execution before being re-invoked in good timing with the clock - making it _an externally driven loop._  A bonus is that we can provide a looping count with stimulation which the kernels can incorporate into their calculation.
+The **Kernel** would activate and run for a single execution before being re-invoked in good timing with the clock - making it _an externally driven loop._  A bonus is that we can provide a looping count on stimulation which the kernels can incorporate into their calculations.

 ### _...Temporality?_